eudaimoniablip/Eat-Royally/chapter-13.md

 She wore a floor-length, structural gown of absolute black—a color that didn't just lack light, but seemed to actively absorb the ambient glow of the room.
 The gown was heavily corseted, locked shut across her ribs by thick, industrial tungsten clasps that mirrored her everyday coat.

-She glided toward Chairman Bae, her pale jaw unhinging just a fraction of an inch to release the psychoacoustic three-note whistle.

-Before the first note left her lips, Elias hit the override.
+She glided toward Chairman Bae, her pale jaw unhinging just a fraction of an inch to release the psychoacoustic three-note whistle.But before the first note left her lips, Elias hit the override.

 He didn't attack her with acoustics or synthetic seals this time.
 He targeted the infrastructure.
 He slammed the environmental blast doors shut, hermetically sealing the VIP lounge, and instantly cranked the localized ambient heating coils to maximum industrial capacity.